snakemake/snakemake-executor-plugin-slurm/docs/further.md

 In this example, `cpus_per_gpu=4` allocates four CPU cores for each GPU requested.

 .. note:: If `cpus_per_gpu` is set to a value less than or equal to zero, Snakemake will not include a CPU request in the SLURM submission, and the cluster's default CPU allocation policy will apply.
+The same applies to `tasks_per_gpu`.
+If set to zero or lower, the SLURM parameter `--ntasks-per-gpu` will not be set.

 ##### Sample Workflow Profile for GPU Jobs